python/cpython/Doc/library/asyncio-task.rst

 :term:`Coroutines <coroutine>` declared with the async/await syntax is the preferred way of writing asyncio applications.
-For example, the following snippet of code (requires Python 3.7+) prints "hello", waits 1 second, and then prints "world"::
+For example, the following snippet of code prints "hello", waits 1 second, and then prints "world"::

     >>> import asyncio